BedlamB/flask-todo/README.md

 # flask-todo
-toy python app to play with k8s / jenkins
+Toy python app to play with k8s / jenkins